AndrewJDawes/home-lab-jenkins/README.md

 ## TODO

--   [ ] Connect Jenkins controller to agent
 -   [ ] Deploy to Portainer
 -   [ ] Possibly, also run the Organization Scans on init.
 Would have to wait for SeedJob to finish
 -   [ ]